JPAT-ROSEMARY/SCUBA/README.md

 The goal was in the first place to compare those two frameworks to each other.
 I learned by experimenting with SCUBA, analysing and instrumenting many Java open source projects, that ASM is about 3 times faster than BCEL in average.
 Moreover, the performance of ASM in instrumentation processes is also more than 3 times better than BCEL.
-> Benchmarking and Experiments results are published in detail for both static and dynamic settings.
-Documents are located in [here](./org.jpat.scuba.ui/experiments/Framework.Evaluation-ASM.vs.BCEL_in.Static.&.Dynamic.analysis.settings.Mar2014.xls.pdf).
+> Conclusion on Benchmarking and Experiments results is published for both static and dynamic settings [here](./org.jpat.scuba.ui/experiments/Framework.Evaluation-ASM.vs.BCEL_in.static.analysis.setting.doc.pdf).

 I wanted to use only one business logic and program against both frameworks' APIs reusing the same core engine that I built as a platform.
 I got more greedy and extended the capability to analyse Scala bytecode files.